A DIY scrap wood wall art paint makeover, tips and build info.

 The key to this makeover is time really.
 Take your time repainting each piece and avoiding the lines between the pieces, as much as possible.
 A small foam brush works perfectly here.
 The paint can be applied exactly where you want it and without brush lines with a foam brush.
 They’re really great at getting into corners and angled spots too.

-I went with chalk paint for this update for 2 reasons.
+I went with chalk paint for this DIY scrap wood wall art paint makeover for 2 reasons.
 First, it dries so quickly, you can apply another coat in less than an hour.
 Sometimes faster.
 Second, chalk paint sands really well.
 It’s easy to distress with chalk paint and keep a nice smooth, pretty finish.
 Plus, it comes in so many great colors now or you can mix your own from the Latex Paint in your garage.
 Win!

 After you’ve got each piece repainted and it’s dry, you can sand the lines again.
 I used my little Micro Zip to distress all of the lines between the pieces.
 This just smooths out those sharp paint lines and adds a bit of extra detail and character to the paint finish.

 That’s it.
-This custom scrap wood wall art makeover is easy, peasy.
+This wood wall art makeover is easy, peasy.
 Right?
 I’m so glad I went for it.
-No need to build new custom wall art when the original can be updated. 🙂
+No need to build new scrap wood wall art when the original can be updated. 🙂

 Looking for more DIY Wall Art Ideas?
 Check out how easy it is to use Metal Patina Paints.